Adidas Yeezy: Termination of Adidas partnership

 In February 2023, Adidas and West reached a deal to sell the remaining $500 million of Yeezy sneakers in 2023.
-The remodeled contract will reportedly focus solely on selling the existing inventory of West's shoe line and will not include his clothing line or new designs.
+The remodeled contract focused solely on selling the existing inventory of West's shoe line and did not include his clothing line or new designs.

 On April 30, 2023, West and Adidas faced a $1 million class-action lawsuit filed by customers alleging they were misled by the limited availability of the Yeezy Boost 350 V2 "Mono Cinder" sneakers.
 The lawsuit claims that the defendants engaged in deceptive marketing practices by falsely asserting that the sneakers were limited edition, causing consumers to purchase them at inflated prices.
 The plaintiffs argue that this led to financial damages for consumers when the sneakers became widely available at lower prices later.

 In May 2023, Adidas revealed that the termination of its partnership with Kanye West resulted in a loss of €400m (£350m) for the first quarter of 2023.
 The sales decline was particularly noticeable in North America at 20%.
-Adidas revealed that they were going to sell the remaining stock of the shoes, with a significant share of profits being donated to charities including the Anti-Defamation League and the Philonise & Keeta Floyd Institute for Social Change.
+Adidas revealed that they were going to sell the remaining stock of the shoes, with a significant share of profits being donated to charities including the Philonise & Keeta Floyd Institute for Social Change.
 Since re-releasing the remaining stock of sneakers, there have been three separate sales periods with the latest taking place at the end of May 2024 and throughout the first half of June 2024.